SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/index.md

 ---

 Swedbank Pay offers APIs, SDKs, libraries, modules, extensions and plugins as different ways to integrate and use our products and services.
-It might not be obvious to everyone what these are, so to describe them we use the analogy of **baking a cake**.

 ### APIs

-APIs (Application Programming Interface) are the lowest level building block of our offering and can be compared to **raw ingredients**.
-They give you a whole lot of flexibility, but also requires you to have more knowledge in how to use them correctly and you need to know which recipe to cook in order to get a workable cake out in the other end.
-To efficiently use an API, you need to be a trained baker.
+APIs (Application Programming Interface) are the lowest level building blocks we offer.
+They give you a whole lot of flexibility, but also requires you to have more knowledge in how to use them correctly.

 ### SDKs